 Face mask requirement for associates:

-Masks, face shields and gloves are available to all store associates.
-We are currently requiring all associates to wear masks or face shields, even in states that haven't mandated the practice by law.
+Masks and gloves are available to all store associates.
+We are currently requiring all associates to wear masks.
 Gloves are required for those jobs where the CDC and other health officials have provided guidance that they should be worn.

 New hours for seniors and the immunocompromised:

 New dedicated shopping hours for senior citizens 60 and older and individuals with compromised immune systems, including pregnant women and caregivers shopping for the immunocompromised.
 Currently, most stores reserve 7 a.m. – 8 a.m. on Tuesday, Wednesday and Thursday mornings.
 In Massachusetts, those special hours are 7 a.m. – 8 a.m. daily.